US Rep. Robert Pittenger loses North Carolina primary

 Harris, a former president of the Baptist State Convention in North Carolina, now must pivot toward a general election campaign against Iraq War veteran and Harvard graduate Dan McCready, who won Tuesday's Democratic nomination.

-The focus on Trump could be precarious given the president's tepid approval ratings since winning 54 percent of the vote in the Republican-leaning district in 2016.

-McCready had $1.2 million in unspent campaign donations in mid-April and was already eyeing the fall vote in the 9th District, which fuses affluent parts of Charlotte and its suburbs with poor, rural counties along the South Carolina border to the edge of Fort Bragg.

-Pittenger also touted his evangelical credentials: He once worked for Campus Crusade for Christ and talked fondly about connections to the Rev. Billy Graham and his son, the Rev. Franklin Graham.
+Pittenger also touted his evangelical credentials, speaking fondly about connections to the late Rev. Billy Graham.

 Pittenger said his voting record since getting elected in 2012 reflects a commitment to fiscal responsibility.
 He said he backed the spending bill because it contained Trump's military request as America faces dangers around the world.

-Pittenger tried to undermine Harris' full-throated support for Trump.
-One Pittenger campaign ad used a radio interview from March 2016, when Harris was supporting Ted Cruz in the North Carolina presidential primary, to suggest his rival wanted to stop Trump from being the presidential nominee.
-At the time, Pittenger was supporting Marco Rubio.
+Pittenger tried to undermine Harris' unflinching support for Trump.
+One Pittenger campaign ad featured a radio interview of from March 2016, when Harris was supporting U.S. Ted Cruz, R-Texas, in the presidential primary, to suggest his rival wanted to stop Trump from being the nominee.
+At the time, Pittenger was supporting U.S. Sen. Marco Rubio, R-Fla.

-Trump didn't endorse either candidate, but Pittenger got to bask in something like his glow when Vice President Mike Pence came to an April campaign rally.

-On Tuesday, Pittenger got the vote of Joe Jones, a 74-year-old management consultant, who said he believes the congressman would more regularly support Trump.